-When assessing the supply-demand balance, AEMO uses the 'Operational - sent out' demand definition, reflecting the demand for generation supplied by scheduled, semi-scheduled, and significant non-scheduled generators in the NEM5.
+When assessing the supply-demand balance, AEMO uses the 'Operational - sent out' demand definition, reflecting the demand for generation supplied by scheduled, semi-scheduled, and significant non-scheduled generators in the NEM6.
 For that reason, on the supply side all 'Operational' generator units are modelled.

 AEMO models the capabilities of dispatchable generation capacity by applying inputs sourced from market participants.
-The maximum capacity of each generating unit is provided by market participants through the Generation Information survey process, in which each participant provides expected summer and winter available capacity over the 10-year modelling horizon.
-These capacities represent the expected capability of the units during temperatures consistent with a 10% probability of exceedance (POE)6 demand outcome in each region, and reflect the capability of the generator assuming everything is in service.
+The maximum capacity of each generating unit is provided by market participants through the Generation Information survey process, in which each participant provides expected extreme heat summer, typical summer and winter available capacity over the 10-year modelling horizon.
+For the extreme heat summer, and winter, these capacities represent the expected capability of the units during temperatures consistent with a 10% probability of exceedance (POE)7 demand outcome in each region, while the typical summer capacity reflects a slightly more modest summer temperature as specified on the Generation Information page.
+All reflect the capability of the generator assuming everything is in service.